PP1toolkit/PP1toolkit.github.io/_pages/publications.md

 Result Analysis
 ======
-If you have clear answers to the above questions, congratulations on your complete thinking on the responsible innovation and implementation of your project!
+😀If you have clear answers to the above questions, congratulations on your complete thinking on the responsible innovation and implementation of your project!

-If you are confident that the mechanisms in your project can prevent you from all the possible problems mentioned in the guideline, well done!
+😉If you are confident that the mechanisms in your project can prevent you from all the possible problems mentioned in the guideline, well done!
 You are a responsible engineer!

-If your answers to the questions are vague, please go through them again until you can clearly state your answers!
+😁If your answers to the questions are vague, please go through them again until you can clearly state your answers!

-If you are not sure whether you have enough measures to deal with all the possible conditions mentions in the guideline, please think and discuss with your workmates!
+😌If you are not sure whether you have enough measures to deal with all the possible conditions mentions in the guideline, please think and discuss with your workmates!

 To be a responsible engineer takes efforts but it worth!
-Good luck!
+Good luck!😊

 ![goodluck](/images/luck.png)